Inspiration

 What it does

-Lore looks like a code-review bot.
-It's really a project's tacit knowledge, made teachable.
-It mines years of reviewer comments to infer the conventions a project enforces in practice, then pre-reviews every new MR against them — posting evidence-backed feedback minutes after the webhook fires, before a human arrives.
+Lore turns a project's merge-request review history into explicit, teachable conventions — surfacing the tacit knowledge maintainers enforce but couldn't fully write down.
+It mines years of reviewer comments to infer the conventions a project actually enforces in practice, then pre-reviews every new MR against them: posting threaded, evidence-backed feedback within minutes of the webhook firing, long before a human maintainer arrives.

 - Discovers conventions from behavior.
-It mines merged-MR history and extracts the conventions maintainers repeat, each backed by real reviewer quotes with MR attribution.
+It mines a project's merged-MR history and extracts the conventions maintainers repeat — each backed by real reviewer quotes with MR attribution.
+On gitlab-runner: 6 conventions from ~500 MRs.

-- Learns from correction.
-A maintainer's 👎 lowers a convention's confidence until it goes quiet — and the dismissal is stored and recalled on the next similar MR. Pointed at gitaly — a codebase it had never seen — Lore surfaced 7 conventions from 66 MRs in about 30 minutes for ~$5.
-Any project with a review history has conventions like these; that 30-minute, $5 run is the entire cost of onboarding one.
+- Generalizes across projects.
+Pointed at gitaly — a codebase it had never seen — it surfaced 7 conventions from 66 MRs of history, in about 30 minutes for roughly $5.
+Any project with a review history has conventions like these; that run is the entire cost of onboarding one.
+Contributors on convention-relevant MRs waited a median of ~33 hours for their first correction comment; Lore delivers the same feedback in ~25 seconds.

 Try it out